Towards Unconditional Uncloneable Encryption: Introduction

-Many open questions remain in the study of uncloneable cryptography, notably the achievability of a scheme that provides \emph{uncloneable-indistinguishability} security in the sense originally defined in~\cite{BL20}: the security definition considers a game of the form of \Cref{fig:uncloneable_encryption}, but where a message $m\in \{0,1\}^n$ is selected by the adversary, and the challenge that the adversaries $\Bob$ and $\Charlie$ face is to identify if the original message $m$, or a fixed message $0^n$ was encrypted, where the two cases happen with equal probability.
+Many open questions remain in the study of uncloneable cryptography, notably the achievability of a scheme that provides \emph{uncloneable-indistinguishability} security in the sense originally defined in~\cite{BL20}: the security definition considers a game of the form of \Cref{fig:uncloneable_encryption}, but where a message $m\in \{0,1\}^n$ is selected by the adversary, and the challenge that the adversaries $\Bob$ and $\Charlie$ face is to identify if the original message $m$, or a fixed message $0^n$, was encrypted, where the two cases happen with equal probability.
 In this scenario, limitations on possible schemes have been identified ~\cite{MST21arxiv,AKL+22}.
 Notably, however, achievability in the standard model, even with computational assumptions, is wide open; for further discussion and a candidate scheme, see~\cite{CHV24arxiv}.

 At the heart of this intriguing open question is the simplest case, called the \emph{uncloneable bit}, where $m \in \{0,1\}$ (see \Cref{fig:uncloneable_encryption}), which, despite its simplicity, has remained unsolved in the plain model.
-Its importance is highlighted in~\cite{HKNY23arxiv}, where it is shown that a scheme for an uncloneable bit can be transformed into a scheme that encrypts general messages and that satisfies uncloneable-indistinguishability\footnote{For conventional encryption, encrypting a message bitwise with a single-bit encryption scheme typically yields a secure encryption; however, it is easy to see that such a construction is not secure in the context of uncloneable encryption}.
+Its importance is highlighted in~\cite{HKNY24}, where it is shown that a scheme for an uncloneable bit can be transformed into a scheme that encrypts general messages and that satisfies uncloneable-indistinguishability\footnote{For conventional encryption, encrypting a message bitwise with a single-bit encryption scheme typically yields a secure encryption; however, such a construction is not secure in the context of uncloneable encryption.}.

 \ifabstract